Saturday, October 25, 2025

 Fast forward to the new couch being set up.

 I have never bought a big piece of furniture by myself.
-It felt weird, and maybe a little scary to not have someone to consult with on this big purchase.
-No one else to help me figure out how big it should be, what color, what style, how to pay for it, etc. In the end, I think I did a good job.
+It felt weird, and maybe a little scary to not have someone to consult with on this purchase.
+No one else to help me figure out how long it should be, what color, what style, how to pay for it, etc. In the end, I think I did a good job.
 And maybe what this teaches me about myself is that I can do these things, like the adult that I am.

 Its not just a couch.